 TIG welders are pretty common when people consider joining sheet metal.
 But that’s nothing constant.
 MIG welders can be taken into consideration when we wish to be more economical.
 What I’m getting at is, if you just get a sole purpose TIG welder and think you’re good to go.
 You’re very wrong.

 But yes, there are generalizations when you select a particular type of project.
-Suppose you’re only going to doing stainless steel tanks and neat sheet welds.
+Suppose you’re only going to do stainless steel tanks and neat sheet welds.
 Then, the best way to go about it would be a strong and easy to seal TIG weld.

 Your question now would probably be, “Where do MIG welders come in?
 Are they really feasible when welding sheet metal?”
 The answer would be “Yes.”
 But the positivity of my statement revolves around certain conditions.